Enjoy Travel to Japan!

 The shrine has protected the area since before the Heian-kyo capital was built, and together with Kamigamo Shrine, it is an important shrine worshipped by the Kamo clan in Kyoto.

-The shrine is also known as the site of the Kamo Matsuri ( Aoi Mats uri today) held in the Heian period (794-1185), and the Aoi Matsuri, one of Kyoto's four major festivals, is still held in May each year.
+The shrine is also known as the site of the Kamo Matsuri ( Aoi Mats uri today) held in the Heian period (794-1185), and the Aoi Matsuri, one of The Three Great Festivals of Kyoto, is still held in May each year.

 Main Highlights